 “Delta is clearly dominating right now.
 And so I think our focus can remain on Delta as a hallmark of a highly infectious variant,” Stuart Ray, MD, a professor of medicine and infectious disease specialist at the Johns Hopkins Hospital, told NPR.

-“[Lambda] really doesn’t seem to take off once it’s reported in a country,” Maria Van Kerkhove, the WHO’s COVID-19 technical lead, said in a press conference.
-And while Lambda has been reported in almost 40 countries, most of these countries report less than 10 sequences, she said.
+“[Lambda] really doesn’t seem to take off once it’s reported in a country,” Maria Van Kerkhove, the WHO’s COVID technical lead, said in a press conference.
+And although Lambda has been reported in almost 40 countries, most of these countries report less than 10 sequences, she said.

 How Worried Should Parents (and Kids) Be?

 The WHO and U.S. federal organizations are actively monitoring Lambda’s spread.
-But for now, Lambda’s low transmission means it shouldn’t be a major source of worry for your family.
-Steps you’re already taking to prevent other variants, like getting vaccinated and masking in crowded indoor settings, are exactly what you should be doing to protect you and your family from the Lambda variant.
+But for now, Lambda’s low prevalence means it shouldn’t be a major source of worry for your family.
+Steps you’re already taking to prevent other variants, such as getting vaccinated and masking in crowded indoor settings, are exactly what you should be doing to protect your family from the Lambda variant.